What is Library and Information Science? (LIS)

 LIS professionals work in public libraries, school libraries, college and university libraries, corporate libraries, law libraries, medical libraries, special collections, historical societies, community archives, museums and galleries, non-profits, corporations, or anywhere that there is a need to collect, organize, and access documents and information resources.

 A Master’s of Library and Information Science is required for professionals working in the LIS fields.
 Our program allows you to design a degree program that is tailored to your professional goals.
-For more information on our curriculum and courses, please go to our prospective students page.
+For more information on our curriculum and courses, please visit our prospective students page.